Discovering Properties of Inflectional Morphology in Neural Emergent Communication: EmCom Experiments

-When reinterpreting Attr-Val as inflection, fusionality becomes a naturalistic trait for languages.
-Suppletion (fusion of a root with grammatical features, e.g., in \textit{went} as the past tense form of \textit{go}) is much rarer than fusion of two or more grammatical features.
-To judge whether this holds in EmCom, we identify the most fused attribute pair which exhibits the greatest F-TopSim $\delta$ in emergent and natural languages.
-As expected, attributes 1 and 2 (tense and person, which have the lowest number of values) had the highest F-TopSim in 6 of 8 emergent languages, suggesting these attributes are most likely to fuse.
-This mirrors the fusion of fixed grammatical features in natural language.
-In Arabic, most sublanguages (78\%) also favored the fusion of these attributes.
+Suppletion (fusion of a root with grammatical features, e.g., \remove{in }\textit{went} as the past tense \remove{form }of \textit{go}) is much rarer than fusion \revision{between} \remove{two or more }grammatical features. \remove{To judge whether this holds in EmCom, we identify the most fused attribute pair with the greatest F-TopSim $\delta$ in emergent and natural languages. } \revision{Our EmCom results mirror this: the pair of lowest-cardinality attributes (representing tense and person)} \revision{had the highest F-TopSim $\delta$ in 6 of 8 of the 42 $\times$ 2 $\times$ 3 emergent languages, suggesting these attributes are most likely to fuse.
+Similar results were observed for the 42 $\times$ 2 $\times$ 2 $\times$ 2 setting.} \revision{This may be explained by symbolic complexity \cite{zhang-2025-combinatorial} increasing the least in fusing these attribute pairs; while 5 symbols are required to communicate the values for these two attributes before fusion, only 6 are required after.} Meanwhile, fusing the root attribute (with 42 values) with another attribute can drastically increase the symbolic complexity (i.e., 2-3 times).
+This trend mirrors the fusion of fixed grammatical features in natural language\revision{, which we also observed in most of our generated Arabic and Spanish sublanguages.} \remove{In Arabic, most sublanguages (78\%) also favored the fusion of these attributes.
 Unexpectedly, in Spanish, attributes 0 (root) and 1 (tense) fused most often (48\% of sublanguages), with (1,2) at 30\%.
-This may be due to the fact that specific roots can influence the form of inflectional affixes, e.g., the \textit{-amos} suffix only applies to \textit{-ar} verbs like \textit{llorar}.
-An explanation for these trends may be that symbolic complexity \cite{zhang-2025-combinatorial} increases the least in fusing these attributes, i.e., only 5 symbols are required to communicate the values for these two attributes before fusion, 6 are required after fusing them.
-Meanwhile, fusing the root attribute (with 42 values) with another attribute can drastically increase the symbolic complexity (i.e., 2-3 times).
+This may be due to the fact that specific roots can influence the form of inflectional affixes, e.g., the \textit{-amos} suffix only applies to \textit{-ar} verbs like \textit{llorar}; as such, these attributes are not represented by unique symbols, rather combinations of symbols.
+Additionally, we observed that articulation pressure has a negative influence on degree of fusion across all experimental conditions.}